Ultimate List of Christmas Activities in Dallas Fort Worth [2023]

 DALLAS, TX – Another favorite thing to do for Christmas in Dallas is the annual Zoo Lights walk-thru event at the Dallas Zoo.
 Enjoy more than a million lights decorating the Dallas Zoo, alongside glowing lanterns, photo ops, craft activities, and more!
 Visit elaborate displays in ZooNorth and WIlds of Africa and don’t forget to stop by Santa’s Workshop to see the man himself.
 Festive treats will be available along with nightly musical performances, programmed light shows, crafts, activities, and more!

-Zoo Lights at the Dallas Zoo is open select nights from November 17th to January 2nd, 5:30PM – 10:00PM.
+Zoo Lights at the Dallas Zoo is open select nights from November 22nd to January 4th, 5:30PM – 10:00PM.
 Tickets start at $19 for adults and $15 for children with up-charges on premium nights.
 For more information on dates, times, and to purchase your tickets, please visit their website.

-10. North Pole Holiday Experience, Christmas at the Anatole
+10. Christmas at the Anatole

 11. Palestine Polar Express